 Demonstrate Your Time Management

-Optometry school is quite busy, adding on an MS degree is going to take some extra time out of your week, but it is manageable (see this article for time management tips).
+Optometry school is quite busy, adding on an MS degree is going to take some extra time out of your week, but it is manageable (time management tips).
 Talking to current OD/MS students will help you get a feel for the time commitment.
 Then, you can see realistically how it fits into your schedule.
 To further demonstrate that you can manage the extra courses, you can discuss how you’ve managed to balance optometry school with extra-curricular activities.
 Also draw examples from your undergraduate degree; if you’ve done research in the past, discuss how you were able to balance your research and academics.